tetsu97/klipper-pizza-oven/README.md

 This project is actively developed.
 Here are some of the features and improvements planned for the future:

+* Temperature Units: Add a setting to switch between Celsius and Fahrenheit.

 * Language Localization: Add support for multiple languages (e.g., German, Czech).

 * Job History: Log and review past cycles, including a chart of the actual temperature curve.